The Confluence

 corazón de la tierra

 Weaving animation, nature ASMR & a how-to tutorial on generating aquifers and flower mountains, el corazón de la tierra invites viewers to reconnect art to ecosystem and compost as offering.
-This ecotorial, a collaboration with Sarita Doe, her partner champoy, their daughter Lidagat Luna, Madre Maple Tree, fava bean, maíz, milpa, & their habitat, is a response to Facing Darkness, an online exhibition at 18th Street Arts Center that presents artworks that address the human capacity to overcome hardships on both global and personal scales.
+This ecotorial, a collaboration with Sarita Doe, her partner champoy, their daughter Lidagat Luna, Madre Maple Tree, fava bean, maíz, milpa, and their habitat.

 The DIY PhD